-Transport and infrastructure in AngolaOur listing of the primary kinds of transport compares the infrastructure of Angola with the average of all countries in Africa.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in AngolaOur listing of the primary types of transport compares the infrastructure of Angola with the average of all countries in Africa.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 1,600 km of coastline.
-In 2019, about 672,212.50 freight containers were transported.
+The number of ports includes those located on the 1,600 km of coastline.
+In 2020, about 700,000 freight containers were transported.

 › Airports in Angola